monicalopezgris/dino-clone/README.md

 This game is about a DINO that has to avoid obtacles.

-If DINO touches an obstacle it looses a life, the purpouse is to keep DINO alive.
+If DINO touches an obstacle it loses a life, the purpouse is to keep DINO alive.

 ## MVP (DOM - CANVAS)